CLOUDS

-Cloud Diary is a series begun in 2013 as a deeper examination of my Hamon paintings, which I first created in 2003 after an apprenticeship with a master metalsmith in Japan.
-The Hamon paintings take their name from the cloud-like tempering patterns that appear along the edge of a Japanese sword during the tempering process.
+The Clouds series began in 2013 as a deeper examination of my Hamon paintings, which I first created in 2003 after an apprenticeship with a master metalsmith in Japan.
+The Hamon paintings take their name from the cloud-like tempering patterns that appear along the edge of a Japanese sword during the forging process.
+These cloud-like forms embody a Zen paradox, uniting clouds as symbols of impermanence with the blade as an instrument that makes life impermanent.
 This poetic juxtaposition has been a core influence in my work.

-The Cloud Diary works are based on photographs of clouds observed at specific moments and places.
+These works are based on photographs of clouds observed at specific moments and places.
 The titles record the exact date, time, and location and mark fixed coordinates in space-time.
 In this way, the series becomes a form of cloud cartography, mapping the fleeting topography of the sky.
-Each cloud becomes a marker through which I locate myself.
-Clouds function as a natural clock, their forms shifting by the millisecond.
+Each cloud becomes a marker through which I locate myself, an entry in what might also be called an extinction diary, a record of disappearances.

 Like much of my work, the titles in this series are bilingual.
 I intentionally use linguistic lacunae, or words without direct English equivalents, to highlight differences in cultural value systems and how language reveals what is present or absent in perception.
-The series includes several sub-groups with such titles, such as Unkai (a sea of clouds), Chou-un (clouds resembling a flock of birds), Unkan (exploring the spatial intervals, or ma, between clouds), and Night Clouds (formations appearing overhead in darkness).
-It also encompasses Evening Cloud (Yƫgumo), Morning Cloud (Asagumo), Kumoriyo (a night when clouds obscure the moon and stars), Saiun (iridescent cloud), Seiun (bluish clouds), Ukigumo (floating cloud), and others.
+The series includes sub-groups with titles such as Unkai (a sea of clouds), Chou-un (clouds resembling a flock of birds), and Unkan (exploring the spatial intervals, or ma, between clouds), among others that together create a cloud dictionary.

 KUMO (CLOUD) BLUE 4.4.1, 2018